 The costs can reach nearly $6,700-and this doesn’t even cover every single aspect of going through the termination process and recruitment.
 Extrapolated further, you’re looking at $46,900 in turnover expenses if seven out of 10 sales consultants leave during the year.
 And that is just for entry level employees, the costs become significantly higher when trying to replace employees in executive positions.

-This highlights the importance of having a rock-solid recruitment strategy, starting with a strong employment brand and continuing on with a seamless onboarding process.
+This highlights the importance of having a recruitment strategy, starting with a strong employment brand and continuing on with a seamless onboarding process.

 Employee turnover doesn’t have to be an ongoing issue.
 Start making better hires by downloading our free guide below!